samumantha/research-software-engineering/content/where-to-go.md

 :::{figure} img/reproducibility.jpg
-:alt: "A person showing another person what steps to take to make their data research reproducible.
-There is a path with several steps- Here is my data - Here are my tools - Here is my code - Here are my results"
+:alt: A person showing another person what steps to take to make their data research reproducible.
+There is a path with several steps- Here is my data - Here are my tools - Here is my code - Here are my results
 :width: 100%
 :class: with-border